MagePsycho/nginx-virtual-host-bash-script/README.md

-# Nginx Virtual Host Creator (Magento 1, Magento 2, WordPress)
+# Nginx Virtual Host Creator (Magento 1, Magento 2, Laravel, WordPress)

 This Script creates Nginx virtual host for different applications.
-Supported Applications:
+Some of the supported applications are:
  - ~~Magento 1~~
  - Magento 2
  - WordPress
+ - Laravel
  - ~~Others~~